tescoexp/tescoexp/README.md

 <details>
 <summary>hii about me</summary>

-helloo pls call me station atm
+helloo check status for fronter/name, if unsure call me tess C:
- <br>i love my friends and watching shows, currently rewatching dr who :^D
+ <br>i love my friends and watching showss
  <br>i am an alternate and i like to be dehumanized (pls)
+ <br>british, it/he/him and male labels
  <br>discord: @drugzylla (add me :D)

 </details>